The Rise of Language Models in Mining Software Repositories: A Survey: Potential Reproducibility and Reuse

-Reproducibility and reuse are core principles of scientific research and are especially critical in studies involving LMs.
-Their sensitivity to configuration choices, reliance on proprietary models, and dependence on external APIs and paid services introduce challenges that may hinder reproduction and reuse.
-To address RQ$_4$, we analysed the reproducibility of the primary studies by examining the use of closed-weight LMs, the reporting of associated usage costs, and the availability and accessibility of supplementary materials and tools.
+To answer RQ$_4$, we examined whether LM-based MSR studies provide basic prerequisites for reproducibility and reuse by assessing the availability and accessibility of supplementary materials, maintained tools, models, and cost-related information.
+This perspective is particularly relevant for LM-based research---not only MSR studies---where sensitivity to configuration choices, reliance on proprietary models, and dependence on external APIs and paid services introduce challenges that may hinder reproduction and reuse.
+Determining whether each study is fully reproducible would require an extensive reproduction effort involving the execution, validation, and comparison of the reported results, which falls outside the scope of this paper.

+Out of the 177 primary studies, 156 reported supplementary materials, whereas only 21 papers did not.
+Among those 156 studies, 148 made their materials publicly accessible, while in the remaining eight cases, the materials were mentioned but unavailable at the time of review.
+Figure~\ref{fig:material_platforms} summarizes the platforms where the supplementary materials were hosted.
+GitHub was the dominant platform, hosting materials from 81 studies, followed by Zenodo (44) and figshare (13).
+This high level of availability is encouraging; however, long-term accessibility depends heavily on the hosting platform.
+Although GitHub supports collaborative development and rapid sharing, it does not guarantee permanent preservation~\cite{Gonzalez-Barahona-IST23}.
+In contrast, repositories such as Zenodo and figshare provide persistent identifiers and formal archiving mechanisms (e.g., versioned records), making them better suited to ensuring sustainable access over time.